(Escher self reference)

 'hola'

+That’s, in theory, just exploiting yet another syntactic feature of the language.
 However, I don’t like to depend on ASCII for my quine to work.
+It feels rather like a dirty trick.

 Instead, I’ll use a different technique.
 Actually, I’ve been using it since the beginning of this post: remember when I said I would use string formatting as my core syntactic trick?
 Well, this is why: it allows me to print quotes without having to write the quotes explicitly in the print.